Galton House: Our full report

 Health & safety

-Medical care: The guesthouse manager is trained in first aid and a comprehensive first-aid kit is kept on site.
+- The guesthouse manager is trained in first aid and a comprehensive first-aid kit is kept on site.
 Good medical centres and hospitals are located very close by.

 - Low Risk

-Security measures: Galton House is fenced with secure off-street parking and a remote-controlled entrance gate.
+- Galton House is fenced with secure off-street parking and a remote-controlled entrance gate.
 A security guard is on site during the hours of darkness.

-Fire safety: Fire extinguishers are kept in the common areas of the guesthouse.
+- Fire extinguishers are kept in the common areas of the guesthouse.

-Money: There’s a safe provided in each room.
-Payments at the guesthouse can be made by credit card (MasterCard, Visa, Diners and American Express) and cash (Namibian dollars and South African rand).
+- Payments may be made by credit card (MasterCard, Visa, Diners and American Express) and in cash (Namibian dollars and South African rand).

 Other lodges in Windhoek